Higher Derivative Supergravities in Diverse Dimensions: D=5

 \subsubsection{Off-shell Riemann-squared, Ricci-squared, and Ricci Scalar-squared invariants and going on-shell}

-When the dilaton Weyl squared multiplet is utilized, all off-shell curvature squared invariants are known in the literature.
+When the dilaton Weyl multiplet is utilized, all off-shell curvature squared invariants are known in the literature.
 In fact, these invariants exist in two forms: the minimal actions with no external matter couplings and the models that are coupled to $n$-vector multiplets.
 Here, we provide the $n$-vector multiplet coupled models.
-The off-shell Weyl-squared action coupled to vector multiplets form dilaton Weyl multiplet was constructed in \cite{Ozkan:2013nwa}, and it has the same form as \eqref{pregb} but with the following definitions for the bosonic parts of $T_{ab}$ and $D$ \cite{Coomans:2012cf}
+The off-shell Weyl-squared action coupled to $n$-vector multiplets was constructed in \cite{Ozkan:2013nwa}, and it has the same form as \eqref{pregb} but with the following definitions for $T_{ab}$ and $D$ \cite{Coomans:2012cf}

-Note that as $D$ includes the Ricci scalar in its definition, the Weyl-squared invariant in dilaton Weyl multiplet is modified by an $R^2$ contribution, and the leading curvature-squared term is given by $C_{\m\n\r\s} C^{\m\n\r\s} + 1/6 R^2$.
+Note that as $D$ contains the Ricci scalar, the Weyl-squared invariant in dilaton Weyl multiplet is modified by an $R^2$ contribution, and the leading curvature-squared term is given by $C_{\m\n\r\s} C^{\m\n\r\s} + 1/6 R^2$.
 Similarly, the Ricci-scalar squared action constructed in \cite{Ozkan:2013nwa} has the same form as \eqref{R2SW} where the composite fields are as defined in \eqref{StoDMap}.